Wolverine971/9takes/src/blog/guides/5-tough-conversations-you-need-to-have-with-your-partner.md

 This blog post will draw on the relationship research from the Gottman Institute and insights from the Enneagram personality system.
 Here it will outline 5 essential conversations every couple needs to have or they are not going to make it.

-The Gottman Institute, founded by Drs.
+- **The Gottman Institute**, was founded by Drs.
 John and Julie Gottman, has conducted over 40 years of research on what makes relationships succeed or fail.

-And the Enneagram describes nine distinct personality types, each with its own core motivations, fears, and behavior patterns.
+- **The Enneagram** describes nine distinct personality types, each with its own core motivations, fears, and behavior patterns.

 If you and your partner avoid these conversations, YNGMI - You're Nearing Grave Misery and Isolation.
 But by diving in and discussing these 5 key topics, you'll build the foundation for a relationship that can withstand life's toughest challenges.

 Let's explore these make or break conversations.

 ## I. Understanding Your Partner's Core Emotions

-Do you know what really makes your partner tick?
-What childhood wounds still sting, triggering strong emotional reactions?
+Do you know what makes your partner tick?

+Do you know what their childhood was like?
+Do you know if they have lingering wounds that still trigger strong emotions?

-Each Enneagram type has a core sensitivity to one of three emotion triads - anger, shame, or fear.
+According to the Enneagram, every personality type has a core sensitivity to one of three emotion - anger, shame, or fear.
 Anger includes frustration, irritation, annoyance and hostility.
 Shame involves feelings of unworthiness, inadequacy, and humiliation.
 Fear spans from mild anxiety to sheer terror.

 Here are the nine types and their core emotional vice or passion: